bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

 If you want to send all crash reports automatically, configure the SDK with the following code:

     [[BITHockeyManager sharedHockeyManager].crashManager setAutoSubmitCrashReport: YES];
 <br/><br/>

-<a id"improvedstartup"></a>
-### Improved startup crashes handling

-If you have a window based app, you could set the main window not to show app automatically, allowing the SDK to show a crash reporter window before the app shows the main window and possibly crash right away before the crash could be reported to the servers.

-Make sure to set the `delegate` property via `[[BITHockeyManager sharedHockeyManager] setDelegate: self];` and add the following protocol to your AppDelegate: `BITHockeyManagerDelegate`:<pre><code>@interface AppDelegate() &lt;BITHockeyManagerDelegate&gt; {}
-@end</code></pre>

-Now implement the optional `BITCrashManagerDelegate` protocol method `showMainApplicationWindowForCrashManager:` method like this:

-    // this delegate method is required
-    - (void) showMainApplicationWindowForCrashManager:(id)crashManager
-    {
-        // launch the main app window
-        [self.window makeFirstResponder: nil];
-        [self.window makeKeyAndOrderFront: nil];
-    }

-If you are using NIBs, make sure to change the main window to NOT automatically show when the NIB is loaded!

-Crash reports are normally sent to our server asynchronously.
-If your application is crashing near startup and you implemented the above method, BITHockeyManager will send crash reports synchronously to make sure they are being received.
-For adjusting the default 5 seconds maximum time interval between app start and crash being considered to send crashes synchronously, use the following line:

-    [[BITHockeyManager sharedHockeyManager] setMaxTimeIntervalOfCrashForReturnMainApplicationDelay:<NewTimeInterval>];
-<br/><br/>